sdidi/online-registration/README.md

 Update an applicant and Delete an applicant.

+### Postman Collection

-Included in the repository is the Postman Collection with API calls.
+Included in the repository is the Postman Collection (registrationsAPI-postman-collection.json) with API calls.
+This json file can be download into your workstation and imported into Postman to run the api calls.